 Housing costs in Menifee are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Menifee is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Menifee is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Menifee who work in office and administrative support (13.14%), sales jobs (12.56%), and management occupations (8.51%).
+Unlike some cities, Menifee isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Menifee are a mix of both white- and blue-collar jobs.
+Overall, Menifee is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Menifee who work in office and administrative support (13.10%), sales jobs (10.94%), and management occupations (8.43%).

-The citizens of Menifee are slightly less educated than the national average of 21.84% for the average city or town: 16.94% of adults in Menifee have a bachelor's degree or advanced degree
+The percentage of adults in Menifee who are college-educated is close to the national average for all communities of 21.84%: 18.95% of the adults in Menifee have a bachelor's degree or advanced degree.

 Menifee is an extremely ethnically-diverse city.
 The people who call Menifee home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Menifee residents report their race to be White, followed by Asian.
+The greatest number of Menifee residents report their race to be White, followed by Black or African-American.
 Menifee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.34% of the city’s residents.
-Important ancestries of people in Menifee include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 35.77% of the city’s residents.
+Important ancestries of people in Menifee include German, Irish, English, Italian, and French.

 The most common language spoken in Menifee is English.
 Other important languages spoken here include Spanish and Tagalog.